Seasons End: Overview

 Following the departure of Fish, Marillion started to audition singers while writing the new album, and they eventually chose Steve Hogarth.
 The music for Seasons End was mostly written before Hogarth joined Marillion, and only a couple of songs on it actually have some pieces written by him, these being "Easter" and "The Space".
 A number of the lyrics were written by John Helmer, who the band had commissioned before Hogarth joined.
 Helmer would continue to contribute lyrics throughout the 1990s.
 "The Space" was partly recycled from an unreleased song by Hogarth's old band How We Live titled "Wrapped in the Flag".

 The bonus disc of the 1999 re-issue of Clutching at Straws contains a number of nascent versions of songs that would end up on Seasons End with vocals and lyrics by Fish, these demos having been produced during the writing sessions for the ill-fated fifth studio album with Fish.
 (A number of the lyrical concepts from these demos, such as The Voice in the Crowd, would later resurface on Fish's debut studio album, Vigil in a Wilderness of Mirrors.)

 The album was produced jointly by Marillion and Nick Davis (who would go on to work with Genesis and associated acts).
 On 28 April 1989 the band went to Outside Studios at Hook End Manor, Stoke Row, Oxfordshire to record the album.

 Singles

 As with Marillion's previous two studio albums, three singles were released from Seasons End.
 The first single was "Hooks in You" in August 1989, followed by "The Uninvited Guest" in November and "Easter" in March 1990.
-"Easter" was released as in cassette format in 19 March 1990 and in other formats 26 March 1990.
+"Easter" was released as in cassette format on 19 March 1990 and in other formats 26 March 1990.
 It became a UK Top 40 hit when issued as a single in 1990.
 As with many Marillion songs, the album version features an extended guitar solo by Steve Rothery, which has become a fan-favourite, although it is heavily edited for the single version.
 The song was written by singer Steve Hogarth before he joined the band in 1989 and was inspired by The Troubles in Northern Ireland.
 The title is in reference to Easter 1916 by William Butler Yeats.
 Portions of the music video were filmed on the Giants Causeway.